Subnautica: Plot

+Ryley ventures deeper into 4546B, learning of the Architects' history through exploration of their facilities.
+He eventually discovers the last living Sea Emperor, still captive in an Architect containment facility, who can communicate telepathically.
+Ryley enables a teleporter inside the Sea Emperor's aquarium to allow her young to leave; in exchange, she provides Ryley with the recipe for an enzyme that will allow her eggs to hatch.
+Ryley uses the enzyme to hatch the eggs; the Sea Emperor young immediately release large quantities of potent Enzyme 42 into the environment, curing Ryley as well as every other infected organism on 4546B.
+Finally at peace, the ancient Sea Emperor bids Ryley farewell and lays down to die.

+A cured Ryley can now disable the Quarantine Enforcement Platform, construct an escape rocket based on blueprints recovered from the Aurora wreck, and leave the planet.
+In her final telepathic communication (which takes place as Ryley rockets away from 4546B), the ancient Sea Emperor poetically compares herself with Ryley.
+Thereafter, the game ends.

+In a post-credits scene, Ryley's PDA notifies him he will not be allowed to land until his debt of 1 trillion credits for the use of Alterra resources is paid off.

 Development

 Subnautica was announced by Unknown Worlds Entertainment on December 17, 2013, with Charlie Cleveland as the director and lead gameplay programmer, and Hugh Jeremy as the producer.
 The music is composed by Simon Chylinski.

 Cleveland was heavily inspired by Minecraft, which he noted "transformed the game industry" and "threw away all traditional challenge oriented and progression oriented games".
 The release of Minecraft overlapped with Unknown Worlds releasing Natural Selection 2.
 Feeling exhausted, the team wanted to try something new and decided to make such a game.
 Other influences included scuba diving, the filmography of James Cameron, and "just the feeling of exploring the deep, dark, alternately beautiful and terrible, ocean depths.
 Feeling like I’m an explorer, almost an astronaut, not knowing what I’ll find".
 Cleveland did not initially view it as a survival game but as an exploration game.

-Cleveland was also motivated by the Sandy Hook Elementary School shooting.
-Frustrated by lack of progress made in the US toward ending gun violence, Cleveland thought that he could do his part by making a non-violent game.
-As such, the development team opted against the inclusion of ballistic firearms (with non-lethal firearms like a stasis rifle instead) in the game, with Cleveland describing the game as "one vote towards a world with less guns" encouraging players to think about "non-violent and more creative solutions to solve our problems".
+The team was also motivated by the Sandy Hook school shooting to make a non-violent game without guns.

 The development team opted to use the Unity engine rather than Spark, the engine used for the company's previous game, Natural Selection 2.
 Subnautica producer Hugh Jeremy justified this decision because of the different demands that the game places on the engine, and "because [the team] does not include people working on Spark, it's not appropriate for Subnautica to use Spark.
 By using Unity for Subnautica, Spark can continue to develop in certain directions, while Subnautica develops in others.
 To use Spark for Subnautica would be like trying to fit a square peg in a round hole."